zkc3783/dream-share-discover/CALENDER.md

 This is our calender page for plan and view upcoming events, milestones, and meetings.

+## 20240324 We illustrated the system architeture by a few diagrams!

+We tried to illustrate the classes needed for web application developing by a class diagram, a component diagram and a deployment diagram.
+Click [**here**](./project/system-architecture/diagrams/) for details.

 ## 20240320 We illustrated the system architeture by a class diagram!
 (Not used)

 We tried to illustrate the classes needed for web application developing by a class diagram.

+## 20240320 We started system architeturing!

+We planned to present our system architecture through a series of diagrams and a Software Design Specification document.

 ## 20240319 We made a few updates to the requirement analysis!